npm/npm/doc/npm.md

 * 0.1.19 - 0.1.20:
   Create a bunch of bugs
   Fix a bunch of bugs
+  Some minor speed improvements

 ## SEE ALSO